Rowdy Tellez Preview, Player Props: Brewers vs. Cardinals

 Rowdy Tellez At The Plate

-- Tellez is hitting .214 with eight doubles, a triple, 13 home runs and 33 walks.
+- Tellez is hitting .215 with nine doubles, a triple, 13 home runs and 34 walks.

-- In 30.7% of his games this year, Tellez has tallied at least one RBI.
-In 10 of those games (9.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Tellez has driven home a run in 32 games this year (31.4%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 23 games this year (22.8%), including multiple runs in three games.
+- He has scored in 23 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.